Lithuanian declension: Pronouns

-Note that the table contains only the objective genitive of pronouns aš, tu, savęs.
-The possessive genitives of these words are mano, tavo and savo respectively.
-Compare jis manęs laukia – 'he waits for me' and mano draugas – 'my friend' ('friend' is masculine), but in jis mūsų laukia – 'he waits for us' and mūsų draugas – 'our friend', the two genitives coincide as in almost any word.
+The table contains only the objective genitive of the pronouns aš, tu, savęs; the possessive genitives of these words are mano, tavo and savo, respectively.
+Compare jis manęs laukia 'he waits for me' and mano draugas 'my friend' ("friend" is masculine); in jis mūsų laukia 'he waits for us' and mūsų draugas 'our friend', the two genitives coincide as usual.